 Before purchasing old-growth wide plank flooring, consider a few realities of buying and installing real plank.
 Authentic wide plank flooring is a specialty item.
 You will not find it on the shelves of your local Home Depot or at Lumber Liquidators.
 It is even a difficult special-order item from many local flooring retailers.

+When you see authentic wood wide plank flooring, you realize how truly rough-hewn real plank flooring is.
+But a different type of residence-ready plank flooring has become popular in recent years.
 It is smooth plank or plank that has been mechanically distressed (or hand-scraped) to give the impression of an old floor, with none of the old floor problems.

 Orders for custom plank flooring that is very long (over 10 feet) may require a long lead time, two months average, and it is quite costly.
 Entry-level pricing is steep, with prices sharply rising from there.
 But shorter planks between 4 feet and 8 feet long will have a faster turnaround time with suppliers.